goldenSniperOS/modelsim-docker/README.md

 Then exec `echo $DISPLAY`.
 The result will be **:1** or **:0**

-Run this command to run the container, replacing
+Run the container with the following command:

 `sudo docker run -i -t --name modelsim --net=host -e DISPLAY -v /tmp/.X11-unix goldensniper/modelsim-docker bash`